University Dissertations on Fevers and Gynaecology

 Montpellier, various publishers, 1800–1810.

-4 vols, 4to, comprising 87 dissertations in all, ranging from 20pp to 118pp; some printed on blue paper; occasional contemporary annotations, underlinings, and crossings out, but otherwise, aside from the odd bit of staining to head and foot of the first few leaves of each volume, clean and fresh throughout; the penultimate dissertation wanting one gathering, otherwise complete; uniformly bound in blue wrappers with hand-written paper labels on spines, more or less contemporary; some wear to wrappers, but still a very attractive set.
+Four vols, 4to, comprising 87 dissertations in all, ranging from 20pp. to 118pp., the penultimate dissertation wanting one gathering, otherwise complete; some printed on blue paper; occasional contemporary annotations, underlinings, and crossings-out, but otherwise, aside from the odd bit of staining to head and foot of the first few leaves of each volume, clean and fresh throughout; uniformly bound in contemporary blue wrappers with manuscript paper labels on spines; some wear to wrappers.

 £1750